 All students must complete the Area Requirements listed in Table below at some time during their academic career.
+At UCSF, Graduate Advisors strongly prefer these requirements to be completed within the first two years of study.
 Courses may be selected from appropriate offerings at Berkeley or UCSF and are usually completed in the first year.
 Students may also apply courses taken prior to entering the program toward Area Requirements, if approved by their Graduate Adviser.
 All proposed courses should be listed on the Area Requirements Form, which must be updated annually to reflect changes.
 The Area Requirements form must be completed and submitted with approving signatures to the Program Administrator on the Home Campus during the Spring Semester of the first two years.